Frodo45127/rpfm/docs_src/chapter_3_1_1.md

 And some more... *specific* ones:
 - `Open From Content…/xxx.pack`: Open the selected PackFile from the *Content* folder (Workshop mods) of the game.
 Requires the game's path to be configured.
 - `Open From Data…/xxx.pack`: Open the selected PackFile from the *Data* folder of the game.
 Requires the game's path to be configured.
+- `Open From Autosave…/xxx.pack`: Open the selected PackFile from the *Autosave* folder.
+The autosaves are sorted from newest to oldest, so if you want to load the last autosave done, pick the first one.
 - `Load All CA PackFiles`: Creates a fake PackFile in memory and tries to load into it all the data from every Vanilla PackFile of the game.
 Keep in mind that this takes a while.
 - `Change PackFile Type`: Allows you to change the open PackFile's Type and configure some options for it.
 - `Load Template`: Allows you to load a template into the open PackFile.